Open Heart Safari is a safari like no other.

 Open Heart Safari seeks to offer something different from conventional safaris.
 We approach the magnificent animals and their habitats in a spirit of reverence, and approach the people and their culture with respect and interest.
 We travel in a small, intimate group, regularly reflecting together on our experiences, and restoring ourselves with simple yoga (with instruction for all levels).
 Our capacity to be moved by the land, wildlife, and people we encounter will be deepened through simple mindfulness practices that expand our awareness, enliven our senses, and open our hearts.
 Prepare to be profoundly impacted.

 South Luangwa National Park.
 Four days in “one of Africa’s best [parks] in terms of wildlife abundance”1 but without the crowds of tourists encountered in the major parks of South Africa or Kenya.
+Highlights include some of the best wildlife guides in Africa, opportunities for ‘walking safari,’ night drives–where leopards and other night predators are often seen in action, and an all-day drive to a remote sector of the park.

 Increased understanding of African wildlife conservation.
-We will learn about conservation from a variety of perspectives: from heroic activists (including a Goldman Award winner) working on the front lines of conservation, from an elder of a tribe displaced by conservation efforts and from members of a community board charged with wildlife management.
+We learn about conservation from a variety of perspectives: from heroic activists (including a Goldman Award winner) working on the front lines of conservation, from an elder of a tribe displaced by conservation efforts and from members of a community board charged with wildlife management.

 1 Audubon Field Guide to African Wildlife